supertigim/deep-learning-2nd/multi-selfdrivingcar/README.md

 ## Introduction

 This project has moved to [autonomous vehicles](https://github.com/supertigim/autonomous-vehicles) repository as tensorflow/keras provides more chance to adapt other algorithms and techonologies with ease.
 Anyhow, this application will be also updated along with that, because tiny-dnn is also a great asset for my future project. :)

+Training speed is not fast, and it takes about 10 minutes to see autonomous cars with no collision.

 **[Video](https://www.youtube.com/watch?v=lzlVKUNpIoc)**